Diamond Sunrise

 • Tie-breaking vote on the High Council

-• Final interpretation of the constitution (subject to High Council override by 2/3 vote)
+• Final interpretation of the constitution (subject to High Council override by 2/3 vote, and subject to Level 8 suspension as described above)

 • Ceremonial authority: presides over the most significant rituals